ostis-ai/ts-sc-client/README.md

 <img src="https://github.com/ostis-ai/ts-sc-client/actions/workflows/test.yml/badge.svg?branch=main">

 The typescript implementation of the client for communication with sc-server.
-This module is compatible with 0.6.0 and 0.6.1 version of sc-machine.
+This module is compatible with 0.7.0 version of sc-machine.

 # ScClient